 There are five collections in the possession of the SASA Archives: the Old Collection, the Historical Collection, the Oriental Collection and the Decoration Collection.

-The Archives contains the holdings (administrative archives) of the Society of Serbian Letters (1841–1864), the Serbian Learned Society (1864–1892), for which there are also card catalogues, the Serbian Royal Academy (1887–1944), and the two abolished SASA institutes – the Institute for Literary Studies (1947–1954) and the Institute for Rural Studies (1948–1954).
-There are also the minutes of the sessions of the Executive Council of the Presidency of the Serbian Academy of Sciences and the Serbian Academy of Sciences and Arts, the minutes of the sessions of the Presidency of the Serbian Academy of Sciences and the Serbian Academy of Sciences and Arts, the minutes of the regular, extraordinary, ceremonial and electoral sessions of the Assembly of the Serbian Academy of Sciences and the Serbian Academy of Sciences and Arts, all from the 1945-1998 period, and files on the deceased members of the Serbian Academy of Sciences and the Serbian Academy of Sciences and Arts.
+The Archives holds the records of the Society of Serbian Letters (1841–1864), the Society of Learned Society (1864–1892), the Serbian Royal Academy (1887–1944) and two abolished institutes of the Serbian Academy of Sciences – the Institute for Literary Studies (1947–1954) and the Institute for Rural Studies (1948–1954).
+The SASA Archives stores the minutes of the SASA Executive Board sessions, and minutes of the sessions of the Executive Board of the SASA Presidency, as well as minutes of regular, extraordinary, ceremonial and electoral sessions of the assemblies of the Serbian Academy of Sciences and Arts, and files on the deceased members of the Serbian Academy of Sciences and Arts.

 Since 2002, the Archives of the Historical Institute has also become a part of the SASA Archives.
 It consists of the legacies of Jovan Ristić, Matija Ban, Vladimir Ljotić, Konstantin Nikolajević, Paja Mihajlović, Janko Šafarik, Svetozar Popadić, the correspondence of Milan Đ. Milićević, Čedomir Mijatović and a unit titled ‘The First World War’, which mostly contains foreign newspaper clippings on Serbia.